ccxt/ccxt/wiki/Manual.md

     'active':    true,       // boolean, currency status (tradeable and withdrawable) 'fee':       0.123,      // withdrawal fee, flat
-    'precision': 8,          // number of decimal digits "after the dot" (depends on exchange.precisionMode) 'limits': {              // value limits when placing orders on this market 'amount': {
+    'precision': 8,          // number of decimal digits "after the dot" (depends on exchange.precisionMode) 'deposit':   true        // boolean, deposits are available 'withdraw':  true        // boolean, withdraws are available 'limits': {              // value limits when placing orders on this market 'amount': {
             'min': 0.01,     // order amount should be > min
             'max': 1000,     // order amount should be < max
         },
         'withdraw': { ... }, // withdrawal limits
+        'deposit': {...},
     },
+    'network': {...}         // network structure
     'info': { ... },         // the original unparsed currency info from the exchange
 }
 ```